 In March 2006, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 156, "Accounting for Servicing of Financial Assets-an amendment of FASB Statement No. 140."
 This statement requires an entity to recognize a servicing asset or servicing liability each time it undertakes an obligation to service a financial asset by entering into a servicing contract in any of the following situations: a transfer of the servicer's financial assets that meets the requirements for sale accounting; a transfer of the servicer's financial assets to a qualifying special-purpose entity in a guaranteed mortgage securitization in which the transferor retains all of the resulting securities and classifies them as either available-for-sale securities or trading securities; or an acquisition or assumption of an obligation to service a financial asset that does not relate to financial assets of the servicer or its consolidated affiliates.
-The statement also requires all separately recognized servicing assets and servicing liabilities to be initially measured at fair value, if practicable and permits, an entity to choose either the amortization or fair value method for subsequent measurement of each class of servicing assets and liabilities.
-The statement of other available for sale securities under Statement 115, provided that the available for sale securities are identified in some manner as offsetting the entity's exposure to changes in fair value of servicing assets or servicing liabilities that a servicer dects to subsequently measure at fair value and requires separately recognized servicing assets and servicing assets and servicing liabilities.
-This statement is effective for fiscal years beginning after September 15, 2006, with early adoption permitted as of the beginning of an entity's fiscal year.
-Management believes the adoption of this statement will have no immediate impact on the Company's financial condition or results of operations.
+The statement also requires all separately recognized servicing assets and servicing liabilities to be initially measured at fair value, if practicable and permits an entity to choose either the amortization or fair value method for subsequent measurement of each class of servicing assets and liabilities.
+The statement further permits, at its initial adoption, a one-time reclassification of available for sale securities to trading securities by entities with recognized servicing rights, without calling into question the treatment of other available for sale securities to trading securities by entities with recognized servicing rights, without calling into question the treatment of other available for sale securities to trading securities by entities with recognized servicing rights, without calling into question the treatment of other available for sale securities to trading securities by entities with recognized servicing rights, without calling into question the treatment of other available for sale securities to trading securities to trading securities are iden

-In February 2006, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards No. 155, "Accounting for Certain Hybrid Financial Instruments, an Amendment of FASB Standards No. 133 and 140" (hereinafter "SFAS No. 155").
+Instruments, an Amendment of FASB Standards No. 133 and 140" (hereinafter "SFAS No. 155").
 This statement established the accounting for certain derivatives embedded in other instruments.
-It simplifies accounting for certain hybrid financial instruments by permitting fair value remeasurement for any hybrid instrument that contains an embedded derivative that otherwise would require bifurcation under SFAS No. 133 as well as eliminating a restriction on the passive derivative instruments that a qualifying specialpurpose entity ("SPE") may hold under SFAS No. 140.
+It simplifies accounting for certain hybrid financial instruments by permitting fair value remeasurement for any hybrid instrument that contains an embedded derivative that otherwise would require bifurcation under SFAS No. 133 as well as eliminating a restriction on the passive derivative instruments that a qualifying special-purpose entity ("SPE") may hold under SFAS No. 140.
 This statement allows a public entity to irrevocably elect to initially and subsequently measure a hybrid instrument that would be required to be separated into a host contract and derivative in its entirety at fair value (with changes in fair value recognized in earnings) so long as that instrument is not designated as a hedging instrument pursuant to the statement.
-SFAS No. 140 previously prohibited a qualifying specialpurpose entity from holding a derivative financial instrument that pertains to a beneficial interest other than another derivative financial instrument.
+SFAS No. 140 previously prohibited a qualifying special-purpose entity from holding a derivative financial instrument that pertains to a beneficial interest other than another derivative financial instrument.
 This statement is effective for fiscal years beginning after September 15, 2006, with early adoption permitted as of the beginning of an entity's fiscal year.
 Management believes the adoption of this statement will have no immediate impact on the Company's financial condition or results of operations.